chamaeleonidae/api/docs/webhooks/companies.md

 }
 ```

 ## Limits

-- Up to a total of 768 bytes are stored for each scalar value where each Array item and each Hash value can reach this limit
+- Up to a total of 768 bytes are stored for each scalar value where each Array item and each Hash value can reach this limit.
-- See the full page on [Limits](concepts/normalization.md?id=limits) for more info
+- See the full page on [Limits](concepts/normalization.md?id=limits) for more information.

 ## Normalization

-- Property names are normalized to lower case and underscored i.e. `planName` => `plan_name`
+- Property names are normalized to lower case and underscored i.e. `planName` => `plan_name`.
-- See the full page on [Normalization](concepts/normalization.md?id=properties) for more info
+- See the full page on [Normalization](concepts/normalization.md?id=properties) for more information.